- Who We Are

 To do this, the skydiver pulls down on both steering toggles at once, in a controlled yet assertive maneuver called ‘flaring’.
 This motion depresses the back of the parachute, causing it to flatten out and reducing its descent rate.
 For experienced skydivers, touch down is usually a gentle step forward, and the parachute then collapses to the ground as the air stops rushing into it.

 All skydivers jump with two parachutes – a main and a reserve.
 The reason is obviously safety-driven – the main parachute may work 999 times out of 1,000, but there is still a chance of things not going to plan.
-An user error during the packing process might be the cause, or a problem with the parachute itself.
+A user error during the packing process might be the cause or a problem with the parachute itself.

 Parachute packing is an essential skill for experienced skydivers.
 Becoming a certified parachute packer is part of the skydiving license process.
 Only certified parachute packers are able to pack parachutes for themselves and others.
-Packing the reserve parachute is a slightly different and longer process – and due to the life-saving function, can only be packed by an FAA-certified parachute rigger.
+Packing the reserve parachute is a slightly different and longer process, and due to the life-saving function, it can only be packed by an FAA-certified parachute rigger.
+Wisconsin Skydiving Center will professionally pack parachutes for you and, of course, it is included in the price of your skydive.

 And this, dear future skydiver, is how a parachute works.
 Pretty cool, right?